izissise/PFA/README.md

 cmake . -G"Generator you choose"

-For exemple:
+For example:

 cmake . -G"Unix Makefiles"

 cmake . -G"Unix Makefiles" -DCMAKE_BUILD_TYPE:STRING=Debug

-Also, this might usefull:
+Also, this might be useful:
 -DCMAKE_VERBOSE_MAKEFILE=On